 It is proper for a physically injured plaintiff to recover damages for emotional distress.
 Mental anguish may be inferred from bodily injury and that it is not necessary to prove it with specificity.
 Norfolk & W. Ry.
 Co. v.
 Marpole, 97 Va.
 594, 599-600 (1899).
 Mental anguish, when fairly inferred from injuries sustained, is an element of damages.
 Bruce v.
 Madden, 208 Va.
 636, 639-40 (1968).
 However, no compensation can be awarded if the distress arises from the injury to or death of a dog.
 Kondaurov v.
 Kerdasha, 271 Va.
 646 (Va.
 2006).

 When it comes to the civil dog bite laws, there is a certain, obvious illogic in Virginia.
-This state is adhering to ancient English courts that ruled that "every dog gets one free bite."
+Except for negligence cases as set forth above, this state is adhering to ancient English courts that ruled that "every dog gets one free bite."
 This "one bite rule" was announced centuries ago, in pastoral Britain, when dogs, hogs, mules and sheep wandered aimlessly through towns, as a normal part of life.
 In those long-gone days, the judges of Charles Dickens' time announced that the owner of a domestic animal would not be held liable unless and until it bit someone first.
 There was no need for people to be vigilent about their animals because the law did not require people to take any level of responsibility until a tragedy first occured.